-In 2004, about 100,000 tourist accommodations or stays were registered in the Faroe Islands.
-Tourism remained fairly constant at around 90,000 between 2000 and 2003, but in 2004 there was an increase of 11%, of which the main part of the increase can be attributed to domestic (Faroese) visitors.
-About 2/3 of the total accommodations were foreign visitors - mostly from the Scandinavian countries.
+About 100,000 tourist accommodations or stays were registered in the Faroe Islands.
+About two-thirds of the total accommodations were foreign visitors - mostly from the Scandinavian countries.
 The direct income effect of the tourism industry is estimated to be about DKK 150 million.